srcery-colors/srcery-vim/README.md

 instead of the default `g:srcery_black`

 >[!TIP]
-> Setting this variable to `NONE` will make the background inside vim transparent
+> Setting this variable to `'NONE'` will make the background inside vim transparent

 ### Options